stovereadywood/stovereadywood.github.io/falling-pm25.md

 sustaintable or carbon neutral.
 However, the lesson is that growth in woodstoves is not limited by national PM2.5 targets.

 So we have a lot of elbow room.
-Let's say the number of homes using woodfuel indoors *quadruples* in parallel to fully transitioning to Clearskies 5 woodstoves.
-That would result in PM2.5 emissions from indoor wood burning *falling* to only 18% of the current level.
+**Let's imagine the number of homes using woodfuel indoors *quadruples* in parallel to fully transitioning to Clearskies 5 woodstoves.
+That would result in PM2.5 emissions from indoor wood burning *falling* to only 18% of the current level.**